 Community rallies for family of mother who died of COVID-19, never got to hold her baby

-HUNTINGTON, W.Va.
-(WSAZ) - Even some of the saddest stories in life contain moments of joy -- and even pure happiness.

-When Michael Carroll of Huntington lost his wife to COVID-19, finding any joy probably seemed impossible.
+When Michael Carroll of Huntington lost his wife to COVID-19, finding a ray of light seemed nearly impossible.

-Renee was 44 years old and was 36 weeks pregnant when she and Michael both tested positive for the virus.
+Renee was 44 years old and was 36 weeks pregnant when she and Michael both tested positive.

 After her C-section, she was put on life support and was never able to hold or see her baby.